 The obligation to keep records for mini-jobs

-In principle, all companies are obliged to record working hours.
+All companies are required to keep records of working hours.
 This also includes mini-jobs.
-According to the Minimum Wage Act (MiLoG), employers must keep detailed records of hours worked for mini-jobbers.
-However, this law can at least be stretched to the extent that employers leave the recording of working hours to the mini-jobbers themselves.
+According to the Minimum Wage Act (MiLoG), detailed time records must be kept by the employer for mini-jobbers.
+However, this law can be extended at least to the extent that employers leave the recording of working hours to the mini-jobbers themselves.
 However, the employer must check whether the time recording is correct.
 This is not only in his interest, but also important as proof of compliance with the minimum wage.

 Basically, the same rules apply to the recording obligation for mini-jobs as for the recording of full-time working hours.
-The start and end of the working time must be recorded and thus the corresponding duration of work.
+The start and end of working hours must be recorded and thus the corresponding duration of work.

-The recording must take place no later than 7 days after the date of the service provided.
-Digital time recording is a useful process here.
-For example, with the timeCard.
+The recording must take place no later than 7 days after the day the service was performed.
+Digital time recording is a sensible procedure here.
+For example with the timeCard.
 This means that the recording takes place in real time.
 This means that the recording is completed immediately when the working time is recorded.

 The records must be kept for at least 2 years.
 To be on the safe side, however, the retention period should be extended to four years, as the social security authorities could ask for the time sheets and may carry out an audit retroactively for four years.